vshiv18/sigmoni/README.md

 bash pull_data.sh
 bash sigmoni_zymo.sh
 ```
 If SPUMONI is not in your path, point Sigmoni to the binary using `--spumoni-path`.
 This will create a `refs` directory, which will contain the SPUMONI reference and shredded/binned reference files.
-In the `example` directory, a `reads_binary.report` and `reads_multi.report` will contain the binary and multi-class classification results.
+In the `example` directory, `reads_binary.report` and `reads_multi.report` will contain the binary and multi-class classification results.
 In this example, yeast is the positive class.
 You may also examine the PMLs in `reads.fa.pseudo_lengths` and the binned query reads in `reads.fa`.

 ## Getting Help